 True Life Casey: How She Inspired Me to Turn My Life Around

 I remember the day that MTV's True Life: I'm an Alcoholic aired.
 It featured Casey from Massachusetts who seemed to drink from morning to night, even drinking beer while brushing her teeth.
 Today Casey lives down South and is active on Facebook, but there is a lot more to the story.

-Well, True Life Casey wasn't just a random person on TV for me, she inspired me to turn my life around.
+True Life Casey wasn't just a random person on TV for me, she inspired me to turn my life around.
 I was just like Casey.
 I was blonde, 21, and loved to start my days with a Mimosa.